Purge a page from cache

 To flush our origin, ssh onto each cache and draft_cache box in turn and run the following Fabric command:

 Once this is done move on to Fastly.
-This can only be done through the Fastly UI - the credentials are in the 2nd line store.
-If possible, speak to a member of the senior tech team before doing this, to evaluate the risk.
+This can only be done through the Fastly UI - if you don’t have access, speak to a member of the senior tech team.

 Within the UI you reach the purge all functionality.